 How Long Does a Letter of No Objection Take?

-It will take a minimum of one month to obtain a Letter of No Objection from the NYC DOB, provided it is a very clear case.
+Obtaining a Letter of No Objection from the NYC DOB will take at least one month, provided it is a clear case.
 Some applications need to be resubmitted if the DOB raises objections to the request.
-In that case it can take additional time and up to several months.
+In that case, it can take additional time and up to several months.

 How Do You Get an LNO in NYC?

-Filing an LNO is like a court case, the more evidence you have the more likely you are to win the case.
-When we file an LNO application for one of our clients we begin with research on the property.
+Filing an LNO is like a court case.
+The more evidence you have, the more likely you will win the case.
+When we file an LNO application for one of our clients, we begin with research on the property.
 We need to see what documentation is available to support the request.
-The more supporting documentation we include the better chance we have of getting the application approved.
+The more supporting documentation we include, the better our chance of getting the application approved.

 As an architect, I always include a letter with our request that explains the applicability of zoning and building codes that may be pertinent to the request.
-This is not always necessary in all applications, but I believe it enhances the likelihood of approval as we make it clear that there are no zoning or building code issues.
+The letter is not a requirement for the applications, but I believe it enhances the likelihood of approval as we clarify that there are no zoning or building code issues.

 Example of LNO Supporting Documentation